amyreese/znc-push/README.md

 ZNC to Notifo is a module for [ZNC][] that will send notifications to a [Notifo][] account for any private message or channel highlight that matches a configurable set of conditions.

+This project is still a Work In Progress, but should be functional enough and stable enough for everyday usage.
+Users are more than welcome to submit feature requests or patches for discussion or inclusion.

+ZNC to Notifo was created by [John Reese](http://johnmreese.com) and designed to fill a personal need.
+It may not suit your use cases, but any and all feedback would be greatly appreciated.

 Compiling
 ---------